Health and Safety of Seniors on the Road

 Changes in your state of health may occur gradually

-As time goes on, even a skilled driver may lose some abilities without noticing.
-This could endanger his or her safety and the safety of others.
+As time goes on, even an experienced driver may unknowingly lose some skills.
+This could endanger their safety and the safety of others.

 This short questionnaire could reassure you or help put you on the right track